BLOG

 • Community: They can work together to keep the DAO running smoothly and efficiently.

-• Fund management: It is usually led by a multi-sig wallet that can be used only if all key participants agree.
+• Fund management: It is controlled through a multi-sig wallet which is used only when key participants agree.

-To create a DAO, you need a mechanism for handling votes and proposals.
+Creating a DAO requires a mechanism for handling votes and proposals.
 There is a pool of open-source solutions that everyone can use.

 Snapshot is a common example that works on multiple blockchains.
 Snapshot is a customizable off-chain voting mechanism that uses digital signatures to cast votes based on a snapshot of token owners.
 To create your voting system on Snapshot, you’ll need to: